localagi/localAGI/README.md

 Having reproducable software environments to spin up services on demand for testing and sky-netting.
 Setup and streamline docker containers for quick and user friendly usage.

 CUDA enabled.
+BLAS enabled.
 Matrix builds.
 Multiarch builds.
 For everyone.

 ## Sharing is caring